SleepBook/EE382N4_uController/lab2/README.md

 During the execution, every `NUM_MEASUREMENTS` interrupts, it would print out statistics to terminal showing information like mean, max, min, stdev etc.
 And a file called `measure_int.csv` would be created in the same folder to hold the record for each measurement.

-There are two example csv files included in the res subfolder, one for measuring the latency with load, another for without load.
+There are four example csv files included in the res subfolder, two for measuring the latency with load, other two for without load.
-And a plot based on the data in those two files is include in the res subfolder as well.
+And three plot based on the data in those four files is include in the res subfolder as well.